Family Based Immigration

 When you apply to remove conditions, USCIS will assess the legitimacy of your marriage.
 You will need to include new evidence of your evolving relationship with your petition.
 You may even be asked to participate in another in-person interview.
 Once USCIS is satisfied, they will approve your request and issue a non-conditional green card that expires after ten years.

-Our New York City family-based immigration lawyers know how to handle many types of complications.
+Our Brooklyn family-based immigration lawyers know how to handle many types of complications.
 We may be able to help you remove conditions even if you and your spouse divorce or if your spouse passes away.
 No matter your circumstances, our team at Usher Law Group will work to identify available legal remedies and diligently represent you in all communications with USCIS.

 Take the first step to reuniting with your family in the United States.
 Contact us online or call (718) 484-7510 to discuss your options.